Kiwix JS Windows

 This app does its best to handle links to special ZIM content, like active (dynamic) content, embedded videos, downladable content (EPUBs, PDFs) and images, but not everything works smoothly with every option.

-The app can usually operate in two modes: "JQuery" (which manipulates the content of the article) and "ServiceWorker" (which tries to get out of the way and let the ZIM do its thing - see below under Technical information for a fuller explanation).
-JQuery mode doesn't support active or dynamic content.
+The app can usually operate in two modes: "Restricted" (which manipulates the content of the article) and "ServiceWorker" (which tries to get out of the way and let the ZIM do its thing - see below under Technical information for a fuller explanation).
+Restricted mode doesn't support active or dynamic content.
 You will usually get an Active Content Warning popping up at the top of the landing page (Home) if you open a ZIM that requires you to switch to ServiceWorker mode.
 If you can't switch, you can often still access content in these archives by using title search or typing a space in title search to show the ZIM Archive Index (see above), but some things, especially any proprietary User Interface, won't work.

 You can download images (as long as they haven't been inserted dynamically) by turning on the option Allow image manipulation in Configuration.
 Then you will be able to right-click an image and save it to disk or open it in a new tab (only tested in Wikimedia ZIMs).
 However, this doesn't work in the UWP or NWJS apps.
 Workaround for the UWP app: you can enable the Download or open current article (breakout link) option, export the article to a new browser tab (by clicking the Breakout icon), and then you will be able to manipulate images in the browser tab.
 Please note that enabling Image manipulation or the Download/ feature can interfere badly with some ZIMs that rely heavily on active content.
 So turn these options off if you are using such ZIMs.

-You can download EPUBs and PDFs, e.g. from Gutenberg ZIMs, in JQuery mode, but the proprietary User Interface doesn't work (use title search instead).
+You can download EPUBs and PDFs, e.g. from Gutenberg ZIMs, in Restricted mode, but the proprietary User Interface doesn't work (use title search instead).
 In the UWP Desktop app in ServiceWorker mode, you need to enable the option Open ZIM links in new tab (or window) in Configuration to be able to download EPUBs and PDFs.
-This isn't necessary in JQuery mode or in the PWA/ Electron/ NWJS apps.
-In JQuery mode, the app will offer to download videos so you can view them in a different application.
+This isn't necessary in Restricted mode or in the PWA/ Electron/ NWJS apps.
+In Restricted mode, the app will offer to download videos so you can view them in a different application.
 This is useful if your system doesn't support the WebP video format (e.g. the mobile UWP app).

 PhET ZIMs: These science and maths simulations only work in ServiceWorker mode.
 There is currently a bug which causes the experiment/ simulation to be shifted by several pixels, making it hard to click on the experiment's controls.
 WORKAROUND: Please switch the Hide toolbars while scrolling option to never.
 This eliminates the pixel shift.
 You may also have to use the title search or ZIM Archive Index (press a space in title seaarch) to find the experiments, as there is an unresolved issue with displaying the ZIM's User Interface.